pivotal-topher-bullock/concourse-workshop/labs/04-modularize-tasks.md

     tag: "latest"

 inputs:
-- name: git-assets
+- name: concourse-workshop

 outputs:
 - name: app-output

 run:
-  path: git-assets/ci/tasks/package.sh
+  path: concourse-workshop/ci/tasks/package.sh
 ```
-+

 _ci/tasks/package.sh_
-+
-[source,bash]

 ```
 #!/bin/bash

 set -xe

-cd git-assets
+cd concourse-workshop
 mvn package
 cp target/concourse-demo-*.jar ../app-output/concourse-demo.jar
 ```

-.
 We need to make sure our bash scripts are executable.
 Execute the following command:
-+
-[source,bash]

 ```
 $ chmod +x ci/tasks/*.sh
 ```

-.
 Modify your main _pipleine.yml_, which now resides in the the ci directory, to include the 2 new tasks.
 These tasks will represent completely new jobs in your pipeline.
 These will test and package the java code included in your repository.
 You will be replacing your "howdy" job.
 Your final pipeline.yml file should look like this:
-+
-[source,bash]

 ```
 resources:
-- name: git-assets
+- name: concourse-workshop
   type: git
   source:
     branch: master